-Approximately 5.3 million shares of our common stock as of April 30, 2018 have the right, subject to various conditions and limitations, to include their shares of our common stock in registration statements relating to our securities.
+Approximately 5.3 million shares of our common stock as of June 30, 2018 have the right, subject to various conditions and limitations, to include their shares of our common stock in registration statements relating to our securities including approximately 3.3 million shares that were registered in connection with the Registration Statement on Form S-3 that became effective on July 27, 2018.
 If the offer and sale of these shares are registered, they will be freely tradable without restriction under the Securities Act.
 In addition, non-affiliates have the ability to sell shares of our common stock in the open market or through block trades without subject to volume restrictions under Rule 144 of the Securities Act.
 In addition, in the future we may issue common stock or other securities if we need to raise additional capital.
-The number of new shares of our common stock issued in connection with raising additional capital could constitute a material portion of the then outstanding shares of our common stock.
+The number of new shares of our common stock.
 In the event a large number of shares of common stock are sold in the public market, such share sales could reduce the trading price of our common stock.